L-A-Sandhu/PIV_WSP/README.md

 #### R-Squared (R2)
 ![R2 Improvement](./R2.png)

-The generated plots illustrate improvements in model performance over iterations.
-Review these files to understand how the model's accuracy evolves with different configurations.
+The generated plots illustrate improvements in of Proposed PIV model over standard LSTM and TCN models performance in percentages .

 ## Publication
 This work has been published in the following conference: